How do I use the ovulation calculator?

 - The lining of the womb thickens ready for fertilisation.

-- About 10 to 16 days before the start of your next period, an egg is released from one of the ovaries (ovulation).
+- About 12 to 16 days before the start of your next period, an egg is released from your ovaries (ovulation).

-- If sperm is present at the moment of ovulation, or some time during the next 24 hours, the egg may be fertilised.
+- If sperm is present during ovulation, or some time during the next 24 hours, the egg may be fertilised.

 - If the egg has not been fertilised, the egg is re-absorbed by the body, the hormone levels drop, and the womb lining is shed.
 This is the beginning of your next period.